BigQuery vs Bigtable: A Complete Comparison Guide for 2026

 Scenario 1: BigQuery for Daily Analytical Reporting

-Your data analytics team runs a comprehensive daily report that needs to scan the entire 10 TB dataset to generate critical business insights.
+Your data team runs an extensive daily report.
+It needs to scan the entire 10 TB dataset once to produce business insights.

-- Workload: One heavy, full-dataset scan per day.
+- Workload: A single, heavy, full-dataset scan once every 24 hours.

 Scenario 2: Bigtable for Real-Time Application Serving

-Your high-traffic web application needs to continuously pull small, individual pieces of data from that 10 TB dataset to serve thousands of concurrent users per second, each with a request requiring sub-10ms response times.
+Your high-traffic web application needs to pull individual pieces of data from that same 10 TB dataset.
+You have thousands of users active every second, and each request needs a response in less than 10ms.

-- Workload: Continuous, low-latency reads and writes for individual records.
+- Workload: Continuous, low-latency reads and writes for specific records.

-- Cost Driver: Bigtable's provisioned nodes and storage.
-To sustain this level of real-time traffic (e.g., millions of operations per second), you would provision a Bigtable cluster with enough nodes to meet the required throughput.
-Your monthly bill would then be a fixed price for those provisioned nodes, plus the storage cost for the 10 TB of data, regardless of whether you serve one million requests or ten million.
-Predictability is key here.
+- Cost Driver: Bigtable nodes and storage.
+To maintain this speed for millions of operations, you must provision enough nodes to meet the throughput.
+Your monthly bill is a fixed price for those nodes plus the storage for the 10 TB.
+The cost remains the same whether you serve one million or ten million requests.
+Predictability is the main benefit in this case.

 Your Decision Checklist: BigQuery or Bigtable?